KittenpawFromsoftfur/RaspberryServer/readme.md

 # Description
 This program starts a server on your raspberry, that allows you to remote control your GPIO pins and your "Eight MOSFETS 8-Layer Stackable HAT for Raspberry Pi" from https://sequentmicrosystems.com/products/eight-mosfets-8-layer-stackable-card-for-raspberry-pi

-- not sponsored by the way :)
+This is not sponsored by the way :)

 The program features a login system for security, and safety measures for individuals trying to circumvent it.
-A secret phrase has to be entered for every registered account in order to unlock full functionality such as setting gpios.
+A secret phrase has to be entered for every registered account in order to unlock full functionality such as setting GPIOs.

 The following is the output of the 'help' function for a locked account.
 ```